JohnBra/vite-web-extension/README.md

 <h1> Minimalist Chrome/Firefox Extension Boilerplate with<br/>React + Vite + TypeScript + TailwindCSS</h1>

 <h5>
-This is a side product of my Chrome Extension <a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/supatabs/icbcnjlaegndjabnjbaeihnnmidbfigk">Supatabs</a>.
+This template repository is a side product of my Chrome Extension <a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/supatabs/icbcnjlaegndjabnjbaeihnnmidbfigk">Supatabs</a>.
-Supatabs is a 🔥🔥 BLAZINGLY FAST 🔥🔥 free alternative to OneTab with support for chrome tab groups and searching through tabs.
 </h5>

 <h5>
 If you tend to have thousands of tabs open, are a OneTab user, or use any other tab manager make sure to check it out <a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/supatabs/icbcnjlaegndjabnjbaeihnnmidbfigk">here</a>!
 </h5>

+<h5>Supatabs is an example and showcase of what you can develop with this template. (anything you want really 🚀)</h5>

 </div>